hostspaceng/terraform-modules/README.md

 4. Provide values for any required input variables.
 You can either set these directly in a `terraform.tfvars` file, or by passing them as defult variables in the `variable.tf` file.
+5. to confirm resources to be implemented run: `terraform plan`

-5. Apply the module: `terraform apply`
+6. Apply the module: `terraform apply`

 This will create the resources defined in the module.

-6. To clean up the resources, run: `terraform destroy`
+7. To clean up the resources, run: `terraform destroy`